JohnEgan91/csvr/README.md

 console.log(rowAgain); // "dogs","cats","birds"
 ```

-Both functions have an options second parameter which is an options object.
+Both functions have an optional second parameter which is an options object.
 This allows you to set the delimiter and quote character.
 ```js
 var row = '-dogs-|-cats-|-birds-'
 var options = {